How Inflation Could Be Caused in 15 Minutes

 In the past eight years, the Fed has tried every trick in the book to cause inflation.
 They have lowered rates, printed money, engaged in currency wars, used “forward guidance” (promises not to raise rates in the future), implemented “Operation Twist” and used nominal GDP targets.
 All of these methods have failed.

-The Fed then shot itself in the foot by tapering asset purchases, removing forward guidance and threatening to raise rates from 2013-15.
+The Fed then shot itself in the foot by tapering asset purchases, removing forward guidance and raising rates.
 These tightening moves made the dollar stronger and increased deflationary forces even as the Fed claimed it wanted more inflation.
+Now it plans to start shrinking its massive balance sheet next month.

 A central bank’s worst nightmare is when they want inflation and can’t get it.
 The Fed’s tricks have all failed.
 Is there another rabbit in the hat?